 Trips are normally assigned 1 day ahead of time.
 However, there will be some that come in, are accepted, and are assigned at the last minute.
 You will receive notice of a trip, as soon as possible.

-Drivers will notify Dispatch for authorization when sponsors want to make changes to the field trip plan.
+Drivers will notify Dispatch for authorization when sponsors want to make changes to the field trip plan, taking pets, their own children, and/or asking to be taken to eat that is not in the ticket.

 Never change the destination of a field trip unless approved by the Administrator or Trip Coordinator.